 The 11 Cat Breeds that Stay Kitten-Like

-When you think of a kitty that stays a kitty forever, one of the most popular breeds that probably pop into your head is the Munchkin.
+When you think of a kitty that stays a kitty forever, one of the most popular breeds that probably pops into your head is the Munchkin.
 For good reasons, these cats have gained lots of traction over the years since their breed first began.

 Their short stubby legs and innocent expressions make them sought after by cat lovers everywhere.
 They have personalities to boot.
 These cats are typically very docile, lovable, and devoted to their owners.
 They get along very well with children and other pets.

-Singapura is one of the most miniature cat breeds in the world.
+The Singapura is one of the most miniature cat breeds in the world.
 This dainty kitty will stay tiny for its lifetime.
 Unlike particular small cats like the Munchkin, these cats have full-size legs and standard cat bodies.
 They are simply smaller structured than most felines.

 She may be little, but she is fierce.
 The Singapura is an incredibly intelligent, frisky, and adventurous feline.
 They absolutely love being in on the action.
 Their bodies are very muscular, making them excellent climbers.